vaaski/go-yt-dlp/readme.md

 It will ask you to either paste a link or enter a search term.
 If you enter a search term, it will search YouTube for the term and download the first result.
-If you happen to have a URL in your clipboard, it will automatically paste it for you.
+If you happen to have a URL in your clipboard, it will automatically pre-fill it for you.

+At the query prompt, you can also press <kbd>Shift</kbd>+<kbd>M</kbd> to limit your search to YouTube Music.

 This isn't very fancy, but rather an exercise for me to learn go.